How to direct voice actors for your GoAnimate video

 Convey your wishes to the actor

 Once you have a voice profile in mind, it’s time to tell the actor what you want.
 Begin by using descriptive words to convey the tone you require.
 Keep in mind that words like ‘upbeat’ and ‘nice’ are highly subjective.
-Instead, try words that are more specific, such as emotive, sassy, concerned, or over-the-top.
+Instead, when directing voice actors, try words that are more specific, such as emotive, sassy, concerned, or over-the-top.
 Provide a detailed brief that includes keywords to use and also words to omit, such as the one available on VoiceBunny.

 Give your actor a well-written and proofread script.
 Read it aloud beforehand to make sure it reads easily and well.
 Offer a pronunciation key for unfamiliar words or words that you want expressed in a specific accent or dialect.